Wherever We May Roam Tour: The show

 The band dispensed with supporting acts on the tour, billing it on tickets as "An Evening with Metallica / No Opening Act".
 Instead, a video presentation was shown before the concerts actually started which lasted about 20 or 25 minutes.
 Included might be clips of local sights near the venue, Metallica shopping in local stores, roadies prepping the arena, Lars Ulrich walking around backstage giving introductions and reciting band history, or other band members engaging in various hijinks.
-The video would conclude with a montage of "Enter Sandman" with film clips of Clint Eastwood in The Good, the Bad and the Ugly.
+The video would conclude with a montage of "The Ecstasy of Gold" by Ennio Morricone with film clips of Clint Eastwood in The Good, the Bad and the Ugly.

 Setlists consisted of a mixture of Metallica (The Black Album) material with fan-favorite songs from their first four albums.
 Shows were typically three hours long.

 The stage itself was a diamond form, with a number of singing and playing positions that would allow band members to rotate around.
 Two drum kits were typically setup on opposite sides of the stage, with the ability to lower the kits down below the stage or raise it to the stage itself, as well as move the kits around to different positions on the stage.
 Some selected fans were located in a pit inside the stage area dubbed the "Snakepit" by the band.

 At different points in the show, individual solo slots were offered up, typically a bass solo, a guitar solo, then later a drum solo.
 The drum slot was often the most popular, with James Hetfield often taking a seat behind the second kit, dueling with Ulrich.
 Drum parts from other bands such as Slayer might be quoted, or Kirk Hammett might appear to play a bit of "Smoke on the Water" along with the drums.
 The bass solos often included segments with the guitars.